 - Ask the course instructor(s) (or departments) to sign or stamp the form.
 The instructor determines if there is space in the class and if you have completed course prerequisites, if any.
 The instructor's signature or department stamp indicates you have permission to enroll in the course.
 If the college registrar's approval is required for your course (see part-time study form), you should obtain it at this step.

 - Make a copy of the completed form for your records.
-Mail or bring the signed form to the Continuing Education office by September 5 for Fall 2017 and by February 7 for Spring 2018.
-You will be charged a late fee if you register after these dates, according to the schedule below.
+Mail or bring the signed form to the Continuing Education office by by the registration deadlines on the academic calendar.
+You will be charged a $100 late fee if you register after these dates.

 - You must pay all course fees, or charge them to your bursar account, when you register.
 MasterCard and Visa are now accepted for retirees who are not registered in a degree-granting program.